American Express Blue Cash Preferred review

 Free shipping with ShopRunner

-When you purchase eligible items with your Amex Blue Cash Preferred card, you can get up to two additional years added to the original manufacturer’s warranty of five years or less.
+When you purchase eligible items with your Amex Blue Cash Preferred card, you can get one additional year added to the original manufacturer’s warranty of five years or less.
 It’s smart to use a credit card with this perk to purchase things like vacuums or electronics.

 Didn’t like that vacuum?
 If a merchant won’t take back an eligible item and it is within 90 days of the purchase date, Amex could reimburse you up to $300 per item and $1,000 per calendar year.